nom-de-plume/ExData_A1/README.md

 ## Own Notes
-2014/09/04 - Resubmitting Assignment for this month
+2014/09/04 - Resubmitting Assignment for this month (Sep) 2014/10/07 - Resubmitting Assignment for this month (Oct)